 Where to spot wildlife in Scotland’s forests

-Many of our destinations are equipped with specially-designed nature hides, perfect for getting the best view of the local fauna.
+Many of our destinations are equipped with specially-designed nature hides which are perfect for getting the best view of the local fauna.
 In them, and on our trails, you'll find information panels, or in some spots even guided tours, with knowledgeable staff on hand to help you make the most of your time in the woods.
 Whether you're after a quiet day of watching wildlife in one of our six Forest Parks, or a trip to somewhere rugged and adventurous to spot rare species, we've got all the tips you'll need.